apache/dubbo-samples/2-advanced/dubbo-samples-triple-servlet/README.md

 ### Add the following configuration to `application.yml` to enable servlet support

-Note that when set the triple port to be the same as the servlet server, triple will no longer start netty port listening, all requests will be forward to the servlet server.
+Note that when set the triple port to be the same as the servlet server, triple will no longer start netty port listening, all requests come from servlet server.

 ```yaml
 server: